Andoni44/PokemonMVP/README.md

 For **performance** reasons, this app ask to the server for **only 20 characters per request**.
 So, any time an user reachs the bottom list, a new request is performed with next offset.

-When a user taps any character cell, a detail view with picture, abilites and types is shown(this view offers **landscape support**).
+When an user taps any character cell, a detail view with picture, abilites and types is shown(this view offers **landscape support**).

 ## Ligth/dark mode